pusewicz/wave-function-collapse-dragonruby/README.md

 ## Objective

-Build the Wave Function Collapse algorithm in Ruby that's fast enough to iterate in a game on each frame.
+Build the Wave Function Collapse algorithm in DragonRuby that's fast enough to iterate in a game on each frame.

 ## Contributing